-For frequent stoners, it may be hard to freely smoke up when marijuana is strictly prohibited in your own country.
+For frequent stoners, it may be hard to freely smoke up when marijuana is strictly prohibited in your own country – you can practically map multiple locations to reveal the statuses of the legality of weed.
 This encourages them to travel to places that legalize marijuana.
 Although there are certain countries that legalize it for the use of medicinal purposes, there are some countries that provide freedom for stoners to smoke a joint and it wouldn’t be considered a crime.

 Here are some of the countries that allow marijuana: